Chunyu-Lin-bjtu/autoware-wiki/Home.md

 ## Welcome to the Autoware Wiki

 Autoware is ROS-based open-source software enabling self-driving vehicles to be deployed in private areas, urban roads, and highways.
-It provides, but not limited to, the following functional modules.
+It provides, but not limited to, the functional modules described below.

 _Localization_ is based on **3D high-definition map** data and the **NDT** algorithm.
 The result of _Localization_ can be complemented by the **Kalman Filter** algorithm using odometry information such as **CAN** messages and **GNSS/IMU** sensors.